Horselords: Plot summary

-Koja is presented Khahan while his army completes submit Semphar its authority.
-Impressed by his erudition and his diplomatic skills of the monk, it makes its regular columnist in charge to relate how a simple warrior Tuigan became the Illustrious Emperor of All Nations (because it is his ambition).
-Its role is rapidly gaining importance and is responsible for diplomacy Khahan and even became his anda (blood brother) after saving her life.
+Koja is presented to Yamun Khahan while his army stands before the city of Semphar, threatening to submit it to the khahan's authority.
+Impressed by the erudition and the diplomatic skills of the monk, Yamun makes Koja his regular historian in charge to relate how a simple warrior Tuigan became the Illustrious Emperor of All Nations (because it is his ambition).
+Its role rapidly gains importance and is responsible for diplomacy Khahan and even became his anda (blood brother) after saving her life.

-It is obviously not to the liking of general Tuigan to see a stranger so close to their leader, including General Chanar Ong Kho, also anda of Khahan and own mother Yamun, Bayalun Khadun, dedicated to his son visceral hatred.
-Thus, after further conquests Tuigan, such as taking the Khazari, Koja manages to uncover a plot against the Khahan.
-Officials Tuigan unmasked are severely punished but untouchable because sponsors are located in the mighty empire of Shou Lung.
+The Tuigan generals do not like to see a foreigner so close to their leader, notably General Chanar Ong Kho, also an anda of Khahan, and Yamun's own mother, Bayalun Khadun, who has a visceral hatred for her son.
+Thus, after other conquests of the Tuigans, such as the capture of the Khazari, Koja manages to foil a plot against the Khahan.
+The Tuigan leaders of the plot are severely punished but the foreign sponsors are untouchable because they are located in the powerful empire of Shou Lung.

-It is not that deter the Khahan wash what he sees as a personal affront and after the first battle in which magical talents Koja used to open a breach in the Dragonwall, the invasion of Shou Lung can begin in earnest.
+This will not deter the Khahan from washing away what he considers a personal affront and after a first battle during which Koja's magical talents allow him to open a breach in the Dragon Wall, the invasion of Shou Lung can truly begin.